Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Early FC1000/3 Machines had Deltron Power Supplies, But Deltrons were

-On the LH Power Supply, using the V1 (R26) Pot.,
+On the LH Power Supply, using V1-Pot.
+(R26),

 Set the 5 Volt Supply to 5.080 to 5.100 Volts.

-11 -- Move the Red-Lead to the 12V Test-Point to Set the 12 Volts.
+11 -- Move Red-Lead to the 12V Test-Point to Set 12 Volts.
+Some early Bubble Boards

-Some early Bubble Boards did Not have this Test Point, so you may have to
+did Not have this Test Point, so you may have to Clip-On to Bottom of

-Bubble Board, to Monitor the 12 volts.
+Capacitor C30 or other convenient place on Bubble Board, to Monitor 12 volts.

 12 -- On the LH Power Supply,

-using the V3 Pot.
+using V3-Pot.
 (R41), Set the 12 Volt Supply to 12.200 to 12.300 Volts.

-13 -- Do Not Adjust any other Pots on the Power Supply!
+13 -- Do NOT Adjust any other Pots on the Power Supply!

-they have not "Drifted", and to be Sure you Set Voltages Correctly!
+not "Drifted", and to be Sure You Set Voltages Correctly!
+This is Very Important!

 CAUTION !!!

-and Also Hi-Voltage 200 Volts D.C.
-Inside the Power Supply!
+Hi-Voltage 200 Volts D.C.
+Inside the LH-Power Supply!

 Use Extreme Caution, or You Can Shock, Injure, or Kill Yourself!